 23. Subway Tiles

-Nothing can beat tiles as the number one selection when it comes to backsplashes.
-This is because tiles are durable, affordable, and come in a variety.
+Nothing can beat tiles as the number one selection for backsplashes.
+This is because tiles are durable, affordable, and various.
 And as far as those qualities are concerned, the subway tiles shine best.

-Subway tiles feature a staggered layout and clean lines which add a touch of uniqueness to your backsplash design.
-On top of that, subway tiles average $7-$13 per square foot, making them very affordable.
+Subway tiles feature a staggered layout and clean lines, which add a touch of uniqueness to your backsplash design.
+They also average $7-$13 per square foot, making them very affordable.

 But not all things are rosy with subway tiles.